The Darke Pregnancy Help Center (PHC) has helped families, women and men on their path to the family for about 10 years.

 “I didn’t know what was going to happen,” she said.
 “Someone spent a lot of time with me, educating me, and pouring into me.”

-As a young mom, Shuff was very career driven so she could provide the best lives for her kids.
+As a young mom, Shuff was very career-driven so she could provide the best lives for her kids.

-Shuff was previously a manager at Verizon, and a branch manager at Fifth Third Bank.
+Shuff was previously a manager at Verizon and a branch manager at Fifth Third Bank.

 “I left my job,” she said.
 “I absolutely loved my job.
 I loved what I did.
-But I was doing my daily devotion, and I said I wanted to open up a 501(c) non-proft, and I wanted to help moms have a voice.
+But I was doing my daily devotion, and I said I wanted to open up a 501(c) non-profit, and I wanted to help moms have a voice.
 As women, it’s sometimes hard to have a voice, or just someone to listen to you talk.”

 “That’s how we keep the lights on here, is through our community,” she said.